Make hiking fun for the whole family — even toddlers and babies! These are the best baby and child carriers for maximum comfort, value, and safety.

 Best Women’s-Specific-Fit Baby Carrier

 Weighing in at less than 6 pounds, this pack won’t weigh you down.
 But it’s still strong enough to handle a 48-pound load.
-One of the biggest things we don’t like is the lack of a hydration pocket.
-Every parent knows snacks and water are paramount on the trail.
+The only thing we don’t love is the lack of a hydration pocket.

 Pros: Designed for women, lightweight